Fair Use of Forex Margin in Trading

 So when traders say they do not have enough margin, they mean their available funds are too thin to open another position, not that they have been charged something extra.

-The margin percentage itself varies.
-A 2% margin requirement means you need $2 for every $100 of trade exposure.
+Margin percentages vary based on several factors.
+A 2% margin requirement represents a 50:1 leverage ratio, requiring $2 of collateral for every $100 of notional exposure.
 A 5% requirement means $5 for every $100.
 Brokers set these figures based on their own rules, the currency pair involved, and the regulatory environment they operate under.

-If you want to understand how lot sizes connect to this, that is worth reading alongside this piece.
+Reviewing how lot sizes connect to this concept is helpful background.
 The two concepts are tightly linked.

 What Is Margin Trading?